dzhavat/dzhavat.github.io/_posts/2019-02-07-union-types-in-rxjs-v6-4-0.md

 How to go around this?

-Again, an easy way would be to mark `x` as `any`.
+Again, one way would be to type `x` as `any`.
 But you’ll lose valuable type information.
 Another way would be to manually specify the function’s return type but that can get complicated depending on what you want to return.

 ```ts
 ...